PLarboulette/spark-structured-streaming/README.md

 - if you look the code, you can see a `dropDuplicates` function.
 We need this function to avoid the streams to become too big.
 Without it, it can wait a long time to have two linked entities.
 I choose to just drop the previous entry, if two clients have the same Ids, the old one is dropped. (it not the best behaviour but it's just a test, I will work to improve that)
 - You have another way to do it, with a kind of `eventTime` field.
 You put as value the moment when you push the event, and if the event is too old, it will be remove of the stream.
 I think it's a better way of do what I want, I will work on that.

+## Scripts

+Some scripts are available in the `scripts` folder.
+For example, to add transactions for the JSON consumer, you can use (since the `scripts` folder) :
+ - `sh transactions.sh json`

+For Avro consumer, just replace `json` by `avro`.